asundquistdavis/JS-Plotly-Challenge/README.md

     - JS
         - app.js: code that calls the data from the api and and uses it to make Plotly graphics
 - index.html: dashboard website
-- samples.json: copy of the data set for debuging purposes
+- samples.json: copy of the data set for debugging purposes